Nas-the-Great/odin-recipes/README.md

 This is a recipe website for some unique Ethiopian traditional dishes, In which you can find recipes of some of the most delicious Ethiopian dishes

-my objective here is to put my html and css to test.
+my objective here is to put my html to test.